How Does A Judge Sort Out A “He Said/She Said” Accident Dispute?

 But as the judge explained in his decision denying the government’s motion, a lack of expert testimony does not by itself justify summary judgment.
 The government cited cases involving medical malpractice, where the plaintiff does have to present expert evidence to establish their case.
 Many car accident lawsuits, however, involve no such expert testimony.

 Furthermore, the judge noted that the “unrebutted” testimony offered by the government largely relied on photographs taken at the scene.
 This was not a situation where there was, say, video footage taken from a dashboard camera, which might provide a more complete picture of what happened.
 Ultimately, this case still largely came down to the conflicting testimony of the two drivers–and the only way to resolve that dispute was to have a full trial on the merits.

 Contact a Florida Personal Injury Lawyer Today

 There is a great deal of work that goes into a personal injury case before it ever reaches a trial.
 An experienced Deerfield Beach car accident attorney can guide you through the process and provide you with effective representation in court.
-Contact the Leifer Law Firm today to schedule a free consultation with a member of our personal injury team.
+Contact Leifer & Ramirez today to schedule a free consultation with a member of our personal injury team.